Uncategorized

 Genesis

-Chapter 1: Creation of the Universe
+Chapter 1,2: Creation of the Universe and Man

 I have discussed the literality/non-literality here: Creation Account- Literal or Metaphor?.
+The creation of humans is towards the end of this passage:

 The first five chapters of Genesis is the story of our creation and who we are.
 We can see that it is an extremely loving and honored creation.
 There is no attempt to denigrate or intimidate us.
 Though we are creatures, we are not created as caricatures, rather as children, for is it not the children that bear the image of their parents?
 How could the Image-bearers of God not be also his children, indeed that is the reason we were created, if there ever was one, that is was God’s good pleasure to have sons and daughters.